The surprises that can be expelled in a coughing fit

 The amazing thing is that one patient coughed it all out, in one piece.
 His doctors, stunned, could not understand how a lump of that size could come out without breaking the 36-year-old patient who was in serious condition.

 Georg Wieselthaler, a pulmonary surgeon at the University of California San Francisco Hospital, told The Atlantic publication that the patient was initially admitted to the intensive care unit with a severe heart attack that was difficult to overcome.
-His name has been kept anonymous to preserve his privacy.
+His name was kept anonymous to preserve his privacy.

 The expert quickly connected the patient to a machine designed to help maintain blood flow in the body.
 But assisted heart treatment must be accompanied by anticoagulants to liquefy the blood and prevent clots from forming that can cause complications such as thrombosis, stroke and heart attacks.